patrickmaynard/mock-it-all/README.md

 composer require patrick-maynard/mock-it-all
 ```

-... then run the `create-stub-with-mocks` command as shown below.
+... then run the `create-test-stub-with-mocks` command as shown below.

 (This example creates stub test logic for the included President demo class.)